 On the shores of Lake Geneva in France, lies a picturesque flower-rich medieval village called Yvoire.
-In 2006 the village celebrated its 700th founding anniversary.
-Despite the fact that so many years have passed, Yvoire preserved its medieval vibe with stone houses and wooden balconies brightly decorated with flowers.
-Going through the village gates is literally like going back in time hundreds of years back… Over the last years, Yvoire has become one of the most popular one-day destinations in Haute-Savoie, to which thousands of people come each year.
-Come, let’s discover all the best things to do in Yvoire, a delightful medieval village in France.
+In 2006 the village celebrated its 700th founding anniversary and despite the fact that so many years have passed, Yvoire preserved its medieval vibe.
+It’s packed with stone houses and wooden balconies brightly decorated with flowers.
+Going through the village gates is literally like going back in time hundreds of years… Come, let’s discover all the best things to do in Yvoire, a delightful medieval village in France.

 This website uses affiliate links thanks to which we may earn a commission for purchases you made at no additional cost to you.
 If you like the content, consider using those links to support us.
 Thank you!